Laia-Pasquina/CocciVol/README.md

 # CocciVol
 Combining FIJI and ilastik to provide a versatile and adaptable approach to automated Bacteria cell classification and cell volume determination from fluorescence images .
 This powerful combination of FIJI and ilastik (CocciVol) applied to Cocci bacterial cells provides an automated method with higher throughput of calculating the cell Volume.

+#	0. How to navigate files in this GitHUB

+The files in the main folder

 #	1. Open-source programs that should be installed

 This should work for both Windows and iOS.